Note

 min_separation_angle=45,

 Now we can use EuDX to track all of the white matter.
-To keep things
+We define an identity

-The stopping criterion, determining when the tracking stops, is set to stop
+voxel.
+The stopping criterion, determining when the tracking stops, is set to

 affine = np.eye(4)